 During much of the summer season (typically mid-May to early August), a full-service dining hall serves three meals a day.
 When the dining hall is open, all residents are required to join the meal plan.
-With advance notice, most dietary restrictions can be met; please indicate special needs on your housing request or contact the station.
+With advance notice, many dietary restrictions can be met; please indicate special needs on your housing request or contact the Station.

 There is no cell signal at the Station, and there are no phones in cottages or dorms.
-There is a public phone in Lewis Hall from which residents may make free local calls or use a calling card for long distance calls (cards must be purchased in advance and are not available at the station).
+There is a public phone in Lewis Hall from which residents may make free local calls (Blacksburg is NOT local) or use a calling card for long distance calls (cards must be purchased in advance and are not available at the station).
 Internet-based communication methods are popular.
-Phone messages for residents can be left at the main office: 540-626-7196.
+Phone messages for residents can be left at the main office (540-626-7196).
 Additional contact information is found here.

 Researchers and faculty may request telephone service to Lewis Hall labs or offices.
 Service is provided at cost.